Chabochi/Taxonomic_-_BGC_Diversity/README.md

 - Scripts assume column 2 = sample ID, column 14 = GCF ID in `regions_taxonomy.tsv`.
 - PBS scripts are tuned for Torque environments — modify headers if using SLURM or others.
-- Make sure `alpha_diversity.py` is executable and in your PATH or working directory.
+- Make sure the R scripts have access to the cleaned TSV outputs for downstream comparison.
+- Diversity calculations in R use Shannon and richness indices consistent with Bash results.

 ---